 There is only one variation for the Pick, Group, and Rank question type, called Drag and Drop.

 By default, groups are displayed vertically one beneath another.
 Use the Columns option to include two groups per row.

-Once your responses have been collected, Qualtrics offers various methods to create reports both in and out of the platform.
-From the Reports module, you can view aggregate data with pre-made reports as well as create your own.
-From the Data & Analysis module, you can view and manipulate your survey responses on an individual basis.
+Once your responses have been collected, Qualtrics offers various ways you can analyze your response data.
+From the Reports tab, you can view aggregate data in pre-made reports as well as create your own reports from scratch.
+From the Data & Analysis tab, you can view and manage individual respondents’ data.

 Downloaded Data Format

 The downloaded data set will include two columns for each item participants were asked to group.

 The first column will indicate which group the participant placed the item in (labeled numerically, with “0” being the first group, “1” being the second, and so forth).